-Time Limit: General education, general studies, and elective credits shall have no transfer time limit.
-The timelines of credits applied to career programs will be considered when evaluating transfer credits.
+Time Limit: General education and elective credits shall have no transfer time limit.
+Some programs/majors require certain courses to be taken within a specific time frame.

 Equivalency/Conversion: The number of transfer credits granted per course shall not exceed the number granted by the originating institution.
 The conversion of quarter hours to semester hours is .66 semester hours for each quarter hour earned.